inversify/InversifyJS/README.md

 InversifyJS has a friendly API and encourage the usage of the best OOP and IoC practices.

 ### Motivation
-JavaScript now supports object oriented (OO) programming and class based inheritance.
+JavaScript now supports object oriented (OO) programming with class based inheritance.
 These features are great but the truth is that they are also
 [dangerous](https://medium.com/@dan_abramov/how-to-use-classes-and-sleep-at-night-9af8de78ccb4).

 We need a good OO design ([SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), [Composite Reuse](https://en.wikipedia.org/wiki/Composition_over_inheritance), etc.) to protect ourselves from these threats.
 The problem is that OO design is difficult and that is exactly why we created InversifyJS.